 Ask for a receipt of purchase and keep good records.
 Good recordkeeping is particularly important if illness or injury prompts the need to trace product back to the supplier.

-Farmers who process their own produce for sale can request inspection by the MDA.
+If the produce is further processed, ask for documentation of safe food processing.
+This could be a food manufacturer’s license or, in the case of farmers who process their own produce for sale, an inspection report from the MDA. can request inspection by the MDA.
 Buyers can request a copy of the inspection report.

 What kind of documentation should food facilities get from the grower?